vdaas/vald/docs/contributing/coding-style.md

 In Vald, we use a lot of external library, there are a lot of dependencies between libraries.

-As a result, the complexity of the test has increased, and it has become more difficult to determine whether or not to mock dependent objects.
+As a result, due to the more complexity of the test, it has become more difficult to determine whether or not to mock dependencies.

 #### Condition